drydenje/nhl-trades/readme.md

   - eg: Pick a goal, and the program will rewind through the history and find out where it all started
 - use scoresheets to automate finding moments
 - follow a player throughout his career
+- major trades that seemed minor at the time (Ken Dryden?): You wouldn't steal a Star?
+(Steal a car spoof)

 ## Reporting Feature